aniketpant83/backend-devops-lab/README.md

 ## Steps To Run

 - Clone repo to a directory and open on VSCode or editor of choice.
-- Install Docker (and if needed, other things too) and run 'docker compose up' from project root directory
+- Install Docker (and if needed, other things too) and run `docker compose up` from project root directory
 - This will run the 3 microservices, unit tests for all 3, and ansible playbooks.
 - Use to ctrl+c to stop the containers and then docker-compose down to delete containers.
 Remember to delete images for cleanup
 - Expected result of unit tests should be 17 tests running and passing, and ansible playbook with 8 oks and 7 changed, 0 fails.